 Flash back five years, to my first summer internship.
 On any given day, chances are you could find me hunched over the printer following the directions to unclog the frustrating contraption.
 Usually about fifteen minutes later, I would finally get the printer to work, after copious amounts of muttered swear words and a few pieces of paper taken as casualties.

-Once the document was finally in my hands, I would slap a sticky note on top and write down the names of those I needed to review it.
+Once the document was finally in my hands, I would slap a sticky note on top and write down the names of those who needed to review it.
 Then I was off to play in-office mail (wo)man.
 I would physically walk to the document to the first person’s desk and hope they were kind enough to pass it down the line when they were finished.
 Then the waiting game began.
 I had no visibility into the review process, or when my document would find its way home.
 Not to mention the time that would be eaten up if someone was on vacation.

 If all the time and effort I put into unclogging the printer and physically walking documents around the office was measured and monetized, I have a feeling the number would be shocking (even with my intern pay).
 When you stop to think about the time and money that goes into moving information around your company, manually routing really begins to add up.
 Back then I just saw this as a necessary evil of having multiple steps or reviewers within a process.
 Now, I know that doesn’t have to be the case.